saerdnaer/podcast-features/README.md

 # podcast-features

-This project aims collect podcast features support data from all related components, e.g. native apps, web apps, directories, hosters, and other services.
+This project aims collect podcast features support data from all related components, e.g. native apps, web apps, directories, hosters, (WordPress) plugins, and other services.
 It aims to fit together with https://github.com/opawg/podcast-hosts and https://github.com/opawg/user-agents.
 Basically we want to build a dataset like https://github.com/Fyrd/caniuse but for podcast features instead of web browser features.
 The current idea is to reuse some of their ideas and tools (c.f. [#1](https://github.com/saerdnaer/podcast-clients/issues/1)) to create a web page like https://caniuse.com or simular.

 The inital database was a more machine readable version of https://docs.google.com/spreadsheets/d/1c2L14UVH1xtN4iDG4awheLbMgPCQgaKEamUauWs1gps/edit#gid=0, which is in the process to be transformed into a [new structure](https://github.com/saerdnaer/podcast-clients/blob/main/features/sample-feature.json).